Pseudoholomorphic Quilts: Invariants for surfaces with strip-like ends

-Note that the trace does not depend on the choice of the signs $\eps_i$ in \eqref{phicap}.
-On the other hand, let $\#^{e_-}_{e_+}(S)$ denote the surface obtained by gluing together the ends $e_\pm$, and choose an ordering of the boundary components and strip-like ends.
-(There is no canonical choice for this general gluing procedure.)
-The glued surface $\#^{e_-}_{e_+}(S)$ can be written as the ``geometric trace'' where $S_0\#S_1$ denotes the gluing of all incoming ends of $S_0$ to the outgoing ends of $S_1$ (which must be identical and in the same order).
+On the other hand, let $\#^{e_-}_{e_+}(S)$ denote the surface obtained by gluing together the ends $e_\pm$.
+The glued surface $\#^{e_-}_{e_+}(S)$ can be written as the ``geometric trace''

+where $S_0\#S_1$ denotes the gluing of all incoming ends of $S_0$ to the outgoing ends of $S_1$ (which must be identical and in the same order).
 Here superscripts indicate the indexing of the ends of the surfaces, so e.g\ $S_{\parallel}^{\E_+ \setminus \{e_+\} }$ is a product of strips $\R\times[0,1]$ with both incoming and outgoing ends indexed by $\E_+ \setminus\{e_+\}$.
 The surfaces $S_{\Psi_{e_\pm}}$ are the products of strips with incoming ends indexed by $(\E_-\setminus\{e_-\},e_-)$ resp.\ $\E_+$ and outgoing ends indexed by $\E_-$ resp.\ $(\E_+\setminus\{e_+\},e_+)$ (in the order indicated).
 The relative invariants associated to the surfaces in this geometric trace are exactly the ones that we compose in the definition \eqref{trace} of the algebraic trace.
 In fact, the standard Floer gluing construction implies the following analogue of the gluing formula \cite[2.30]{se:lo} in the exact case.